sokai/sokai/README.md

 # Giving up GitHub

 I believe open source communities should prefer open source tools.
-I also believe that open source maintainers need protection from AI slop, while GitHub is actively building tools that are drowning us in it.
+I also believe that maintainers need protection from AI slop, while GitHub actively builds tools that are drowning us in it.
 Therefore, I am [giving up GitHub][give-up-github] for personal use.

 ## Codeberg